-Hardware virtualisation: in hardware virtualisation, we create virtual versions of operating systems and computers.
+Hardware virtualisation: We create virtual versions of operating systems and computers in hardware virtualisation.
 They are then amalgamated into a single primary server.

-Software virtualisation: software virtualisation helps you to create a computer system with the hardware that permits more than one OSes to be able to manage and run on a physical host (like KVM).
+Software virtualisation: software virtualisation helps you create a computer system with the hardware that permits more than one operating system to manage and run on a physical host (like KVM).

 Network virtualisation: you can create various sub-networks on the same physical network by merging the equipment into a single virtual network resource.
 If you run a company with a large number of users, it is a good choice for you as it results in higher security, great network speed, and increased reliability.

-Storage Virtualisation: in storage virtualisation, you have the comfort to combine various physical storage devices and present them as a single storage device.
-It also helps in disaster recovery planning as the data can be easily duplicated and transmitted to some other location.
+Storage Virtualisation: in storage virtualisation, you have the comfort of combining various physical storage devices and presenting them as a single storage device.
+It also helps in disaster recovery planning as the data can be easily duplicated and transmitted to another location.

 Desktop virtualisation: This virtualisation bifurcates the desktop environment from physical devices.
-It further keeps a desktop on the remote server that allows the users to use their desktops from any location.
+It further keeps a desktop on the remote server, allowing users to use their desktops from any location.

 Uses of virtual machines

 There are abundant features and uses of virtual machines.
-We are listing a few of them that help you in greater accessibility and ease.
+We are listing a few of them that help you with greater accessibility and ease.

 Take a look:

-Testing: In order to test several applications in different environments, virtual machines come to the rescue.
+Testing: Virtual machines come to the rescue to test several applications in different environments.
 It is simple and cost-effective.

-Run outdated software: There are some fragments of software that are not accessible in modern operating systems.
-If you wish to run these applications you can do that on a virtual machine.
+Run outdated software: Some fragments of software are not accessible in modern operating systems.
+If you wish to run these applications, you can do that on a virtual machine.

 Software designed for other Operating Systems: A virtual machine can manage and run software specially designed for some other operating system.
-For instance, if you are a Mac user and want to run the software design particularly for windows you can run Windows virtual machine on the Mac host.
+For instance, if you are a Mac user and want to run the software design, particularly for Windows, you can run Windows virtual machine on the Mac host (VirtualBox Mac).

-Virtual machines can manage legacy applications which implies that the cost of migration to a new OS is cut.
+Virtual machines can manage legacy applications, implying that the cost of migration to a new OS is cut.
 They also provide you with integrated disaster recovery.

-Along with these some impressive features and advantages, there are also some disadvantages that you must know.
+Along with these some impressive features and advantages, there are also some disadvantages of virtual machines that you must know.

 Disadvantages of virtual machines

 As compared to physical computers, virtual machines are comparatively less efficient and slower.
-This is the reason that most of the businesses use both physical and virtual infrastructure together to maintain a balance.
+This is why most businesses use physical and virtual infrastructure together to maintain a balance.

-Moreover, when you run several virtual machines on one physical device, it can result in some serious unstable performances.
+Moreover, running several virtual machines on one physical device can result in some severely unstable performances.

 Types of virtual machines